Let’s Restore Tube Etiquette

 Public transport manners for the modern gentleman

-1. Don’t block the barriers or the escalators or anything really
+1. Don’t block anything

-2. There’s (almost) always another train coming
+2. There’s (almost) always another train

 3. Offer your seat